 Christmas trees cannot be thrown out in kerbside rubbish or recycling wheelie bins.
 Christmas trees provide valuable organic material ideal for composting rather than being sent to landfill.

-We’ve put together a list of how Kiwis can dispose of their tree in the right way:
+In case you’ve already bought a tree, we’ve put together a list of how you can dispose of the tree in the right way:

 1. Compost it in your garden bag

 If you have a private garden bag or bin collection, check if they accept Christmas trees.
 Chopping the tree apart by separating the limbs from the trunk of the tree can help it decompose much faster.
 If you have access to a chipper, even better!

 Some Christmas tree farms accept trees purchased from anywhere, for free, to use for mulch or compost.

 3. Ask your Christmas tree supplier

 If you’re using a Christmas tree collection service, check that they collect from inside your property (not the kerbside) and if they will put the tree to good use, such as for mulch or compost.

 4. Call your local transfer station

 You can take Christmas trees to some transfer stations for a fee.
 Make sure you check opening hours and locations.